-The Company has issued 12% cumulative optionally convertible redeemable preference shares ("COCRPS") to Krishna Institute of Medical Sciences Limited ("KIMS" or "Holding Company").
-As per the terms of the COCRPS, the Company needs to convert at any time before 7th year but before 10th year from the date of issuance or redeem after 2nd year but before the end of 10th year from the date of issuance, which is in the control of the Company.
+The Company has issued 0.001% cumulative optionally convertible redeemable preference shares ("COCRPS") to Krishna Institute of Medical Sciences Limited ("KIMS" or "Holding Company").
+As per the terms of the COCRPS, the Company needs to convert at any time after 15th year but before 19th year from the date of issuance or redeem at the 20th year from the date of issuance, which is in the control of the Company.
 Accordingly, the Company has classified and measured the aforesaid instruments as equity, carried at cost.